twentythousandphantoms/jimiiot-ecs/README.md

 ```

 TODO:
-* Create a better solution to put the licence file inside the containers
+* Create a better solution to put the license file inside the containers
 Some ideas for this -
 1. install awscli during container startup by customizing entrypoint command,
 2. or attach a volume containing the license to the containers